Alexander Gammerman

 Professor, co-Director of Centre for Machine Learning

-Professor Gammerman's current research interest lies in machine learning.
-In particular, the development of conformal predictors -- a set of novel machine learning techniques that guarantee the validity of prediction.
-The validity here means that a probability of error is equal to or not exceeding a given confidence level.
+Professor Gammerman's current research interest lies in machine learning and, in particular, in the development of conformal predictors -- a set of novel machine learning techniques that guarantee validity of prediction.
 Areas in which these techniques have been applied include medical diagnosis, drug design, forensic science, proteomics, genomics, environment and information security.
 He has published about two hundred research papers and several books on computational learning and probabilistic inference.

 download cv